VAT / Sales Tax Return Agent

 Analyse your processGovernance Notes

-16 steps, 14 deterministic (R) + 1 LLM-suggestion (A) for plausibility deviation detection + 1 human (H) for variance-flag disposition.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes financial-process tax aggregation - VAT/Sales-Tax filing is not a credit-scoring or social-scoring decision under Annex III).
-Under PCAOB AS 2310 and ISA UK 505: indirect-tax balances are substantive-testing in scope where material to the financial statements - VAT/Sales-Tax payable can be material for retail, e-commerce, and digital-services businesses given high transaction volume and rate complexity.
-The Agent's Decision Log provides PCAOB AS 2201 design + operating-effectiveness evidence on preventive controls (jurisdiction determination, rate application, nexus monitoring) and detective controls (return-vs-GL reconciliation, plausibility variance detection, MTD digital-link integrity).
-The single LLM-suggestion stage (variance detection) is COSO 2013 controlled - confidence threshold + escalation to tax reviewer + decision logging - and the LLM never files a return without human review acceptance.
+Of the 16 steps, 14 are deterministic, one uses an LLM suggestion (plausibility deviation detection) and one is a human variance-flag disposition.
+The process is not high-risk under the EU AI Act: VAT and Sales-Tax filing is not a credit-scoring or social-scoring decision under Annex III.
+Under PCAOB AS 2310 and ISA UK 505 indirect-tax balances are in scope for substantive testing where material, and VAT or Sales-Tax payable can be material for retail, e-commerce and digital-services businesses given the transaction volume and rate complexity.
+The Agent's Decision Log provides PCAOB AS 2201 evidence on the preventive controls (jurisdiction determination, rate application, nexus monitoring) and the detective controls (return-to-GL reconciliation, plausibility variance detection, MTD digital-link integrity).
+The single LLM stage is COSO 2013 controlled, with a confidence threshold, escalation to a tax reviewer and decision logging, and the LLM never files a return without human acceptance.

-Cross-jurisdictional retention: UK VAT Notice 700/21 mandates six years, EU national rules vary 6-10 years (DE 10 years, FR 6 years, ES 4-10 years), US state rules vary 3-7 years, PCAOB AS 1215 mandates seven years for issuer audits, SEC Rule 17a-4 imposes six years for broker-dealers.
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Personal data in customer records (counterparty names, addresses, VAT IDs, transaction amounts) processed under UK GDPR + EU GDPR + US sectoral rules.
-HMRC MTD digital-link requirement enforced through hash-based integrity checks across each transformation step - any manual intervention breaks the digital link and is flagged for remediation prior to submission.
+Retention follows the longest applicable rule: six years under UK VAT Notice 700/21, 6-10 years across EU Member States, 3-7 years across US states, and seven years for PCAOB AS 1215 issuer audits.
+The Agent applies that rule globally and tags each entry with its retention class.
+Personal data in customer records (counterparty names, addresses, VAT IDs, transaction amounts) is processed under UK and EU GDPR and applicable US sectoral rules.
+The HMRC MTD digital-link requirement is enforced through hash-based integrity checks at each transformation step, and any manual intervention breaks the link and is flagged for remediation before submission.

 Process Documentation Contribution